 Sarah Barton Thomas is Upper Elementary Division Head at Trinity School in Atlanta, Georgia.
 Her career pursuits have taken her from the elementary music classroom, to the computer lab, the opera world, to the principal’s desk.
 She was inspired to be a teacher and principal by Mr. Bruce (her elementary principal) and Mrs. Sobel (her middle school history teacher).
 She enjoys running; singing; reading multiple books at a time; and snuggling with Atticus and Toby, her rescue pups.
 Her most prolific writing comes in the form of 280 characters at @teach2connect.

-Sarah Cooper teaches 8th grade U.S. history and is the Assistant Head for Academic Life at Flintridge Preparatory School in La Canada, California.
+Sarah Cooper is the Associate Head at Flintridge Preparatory School in La Canada, California.
 She is the author of Creating Citizens: Teaching Civics and Current Events in the History Classroom (Routledge 2017), and all of her recent writing can be found at sarahjcooper.com

 Sarah Neidhoefer is the Director of The Plumb Line Institute, focused on mission alignment, spirituality and personal student growth programming.
 A mother of four teens, she is currently co-teaching 4th and 7th grades at Stone Bridge School, a Waldorf-inspired public charter in Napa, CA.